 The climate gas inventory was further refined during the reporting year with the addition of climate-impacting refrigerants for cooling units, which are recorded as CO2 equivalents, along with CO2 emissions from de-icing agents and waste incineration.
 However, emissions from these new sources are insignificant so the overall picture remains unchanged.

-In accordance with the Greenhouse Gas Protocol (GHG protocol), the CO2 sources are allocated to different spheres of influence known as "scopes”.
-Scope 1 comprises airport-owned or controlled sources.
-These mainly include heating systems, own electricity production, and Flughafen Zürich AG’s vehicle fleet.
-Scope 2 relates to CO2 emissions resulting from energy generated off-site, primarily electricity.
+In accordance with the Greenhouse Gas Protocol (GHG protocol), the CO2 sources are allocated to different spheres of influence known as “scopes”.
+Scope 1 comprises sources within the company.
+These mainly include heating systems, in-house electricity generation and Flughafen Zürich AGʼs vehicle fleet.
+Scope 2 relates to CO2 emissions resulting from electricity generated off-site.
 Finally, scope 3 covers all other airport-related sources.
-This includes all ground handling systems, feeder traffic, and the actual aircraft.
+These include all ground handling systems, feeder traffic, and the actual aircraft.

 AIRPORT CARBON ACCREDITATION

-The Airport Carbon Accreditation (ACA) scheme was launched in 2009 as an initiative of ACI Europe, the association of European airports.
-This accreditation programme recognises airports all over the world which draw up an inventory of their CO2 emissions and then take steps to reduce them.
-Flughafen Zürich AG has been accredited at the second-highest level since it joined the scheme in 2010.
-This means Flughafen Zürich AG is continually reducing its own CO2 emissions and is helping its partners lower their emissions too.
-The highest level would signify the achievement of full carbon neutrality.
+Flughafen Zürich AGʼs climate protection programme has been accredited by Airport Carbon Accreditation (ACA) since 2010.
+The ACA scheme was launched in 2009 as an initiative of ACI Europe, the association of European airports.
+The accreditation recognises airports all over the world that first draw up an inventory of their CO2 emissions and then take steps to reduce them.
+Flughafen Zürich AG has been accredited at ACAʼs third level ever since it joined the scheme.
+This means that the company is continually reducing its own CO2 emissions and is helping its partners lower their emissions too.